L. Murray Dixon

 Bruce Corporation (original)

 Designated at Local level : Ocean Drive/Collins Avenue District, 1986

 Community Planning and Development

 This is a 3-story, 3-bay domestic building in the Art Deco style built in 1940.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum jalacy casement.
 There is a single-story, full-span open porch characterized by an integrated (under the main) roof with rectangular stuccoed posts.
 Continuous eyebrow rounded at corners extends from building over porch; Tri-colored terrazzo floor design; Porch characterized by large stuccoed balustrade with semi-circular ornamentation; Glass block ornamentation; Porch opens up onto street at center of building with primary entryway directly behind the steps up to the porch.
 Glass double door flanked on either side by tall, narrow, rectangular glass block windows; Fixed glass window above door ornamented with a symmetrical metal design that mimics a ziggurat roofline; Tri-colored terrazzo design directly in front of primary entryway.
 There is a single-story, upper story, extension addition.
 Enclosure of roof terrace and construction of an addition to it.